"Replace the fear of the unknown with curiosity."

 This quote very well sums up the advice we would like give to all MBA aspirants.
 Dispel the fear of various exams in your minds by asking the right questions.
 The question that this article will answer in a clear and comprehensive way is one question you all must have thought about many times: What is the difference between CAT and IIFT written test?

 CAT is the most popular MBA entrance exam in our country and is conducted by IIMs for admissions in IIMs and other top B Schools all over the country.
-Indian Institute of Foreign Trade conducts the IIFT Written Test for admission into its various MBA programs, including its flagship program, i.e. MBA in international business.
+IIFT is conducted by NTA for admission in MBA programs of Indian Institute of Foreign Trade.

 Let's look at the major differences between these 2 exams:

 The tests have differed mainly in terms of the key physical parameters like the number of sections, the number of questions, and extent of negative marking and of late, the mode of test conduct.

 The number of sections in the IIFT test is six while the number of questions have varied almost every year.
 The maximum number of questions in the IIFT test has been 150 and has seen a dip to 114 in 2018; CAT has experimented with a wider range, from 60 to 185.